Palos Park man sues iFly indoor skydiving after he was paralyzed from neck down

 A Palos Park man who was left a quadriplegic after an incident at an iFly indoor skydiving facility is suing the company for negligence and misrepresentation.

-David Schilling, 63, was at iFly’s Rosemont facility In January of 2021 when he began to lose control, drifting and spinning inside the wind chamber, lawyer Jack Casciato said at a press conference Tuesday.
+David Schilling, 63, was at iFly’s Rosemont facility in January of 2021 when he began to lose control, drifting and spinning inside the wind chamber, lawyer Jack Casciato said at a news conference Tuesday.

 Schilling hit the glass wall of the chamber headfirst and suffered a severe spinal cord injury, Casciato said.
 Schilling, a father of two and an Air Force veteran, is paralyzed from the neck down and requires around-the-clock care.